 My recent appointment as Executive Producer for SBS Radio Living Black/NITV Radio ran for over three years and resumed in 2018, this saw me returning home to 3KND as a volunteer and producing Make Waves.
 I am really honoured to be chosen to work on the ‘Standing Strong Together’ program at 3KND as the Assistant Specialist Journalist.
 This is a great opportunity to engage in the Victorian community and continue to bring strong messaging and healing on family violence prevention, tackling the issues and highlighting the solutions together

 Isaac Muller’s a proud Wiradjuri and Palawa man born and raised on Wurundjeri land.
-Studying Media and Communication, majoring in Industries at Latrobe Bundoora.
+Isaac is studying Media and Communication, majoring in Industries at Latrobe Bundoora.

 Isaac's connection to culture and people is evident through his involvement in several Aboriginal programs; the 3-year Warran Warran Maar program, AIME, Global Indigenous Management and more.
-He has built a relationship with people from different professions and his multi-cultural background while utilising his strong communication and presenting skills.
-He has represented his culture modelling in Australia, America and Canada.
-He sits on the Koorie Youth Council board where he has done multiple voice recordings for governed meetings that continue to be played in parliament.
+He has built a relationship with people from different professions that has helped him in the field of communication.
+He has represented his culture through modelling around Australia, America and Canada.
+He sits on the Koorie Youth Council board where he has provided multiple voice recordings for governed meetings that continue to be played in parliament, today.

 His passion for social justice, mental health, educated and giving people a voice is represented in his recent published and verbal reports on his personal experiences on Kokoda Track, his voluntary teaching in India and journals from around the world.